BridgingAISocietySummerSchools/Course-Organisation/societal.md

 *   **Implementation and Timeline:** Briefly touch upon the phased implementation timeline of the Act, with different provisions coming into effect over the next few years.
 *   **Global Influence:** How might the EU AI Act influence AI regulation in other parts of the world?

+You are strongly encouraged to choose specific angles or case studies that you may find particularly relevant!
 ---

 ## 2. AI in Healthcare & Medicine – Ethical and Regulatory Concerns

 Artificial intelligence is rapidly transforming healthcare — from clinical diagnostics to hospital logistics and patient risk prediction.
 These innovations promise faster, more personalized, and often more accurate care.
 Artificial Intelligence is poised to revolutionize healthcare and medicine, offering unprecedented opportunities to improve diagnostics, personalize treatments, accelerate drug discovery, and enhance operational efficiency.
 But as algorithms become more embedded in medical decision-making, they also raise critical ethical and regulatory questions: How do we ensure patient safety when using black-box models?
 Who is responsible for potential harm caused by an AI-driven diagnosis?
 How can we address bias in training data?
 This topic invites exploration of how AI is shaping modern medicine, and how ethics, regulation, and societal values intersect with clinical innovation.
 You could explore current regulations, global differences in governance, or specific controversies such as explainability, data privacy, or bias in training data.
-You are encouraged to choose specific angles or case studies that you may find particularly relevant.

 **Potential Discussion Points:**
 *   **Applications of AI in Healthcare:** Discuss concrete examples of AI in use, such as: